markharrison/doc-mcp/docs/01-introduction.md

 ## Introduction

-This is a transcript of a session where I discussed the Model Context Protocol (MCP).

-Topics covered include:
+A discussion on Model Context Protocol (MCP) - topics covered include:

 - Why is there a need for MCP